rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 [group-pic]: /images/2017-05-Second-Birthday/rustfest-berlin.jpeg

-Rust, a language for confident, productive systems programming, has now achieved stability without stagnation by maintaining backwards compatibility with version 1.0 for two years while also making many improvements.
+Over these two years, we have demonstrated stability without stagnation, maintaining backwards compatibility with version 1.0 while also making many improvements.
 Conveniently, Rust's birthday is a bit under halfway through 2017, which makes this a great time to reflect not only on the progress in the last year but also on the progress of our [2017 Roadmap] goals.

 [2017 Roadmap]: https://blog.rust-lang.org/2017/02/06/roadmap.html